Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

-The implementation of the shearlet transform follows very closely the details described here.
-As we see in (\ref{eq:shearletTransform}) and (\ref{eq:inverseShearletTransform}) for both directions of the transform the spectra of $\psi$ and $\phi$ are needed for all scales $j$ and all shears $s$ on ``all'' sets.
-We precompute these spectra to use them for both directions.
+The implementation of the shearlet transform follows very closely the details described in the previous sections.
+As we see in \eqref{eq:shearletTransform} and \eqref{eq:inverseShearletTransform} for both the transform and the inverse transform the spectra of $\psi$ and $\phi$ are needed for all scales $j$ and all shears $s$ on ``all'' sets.
+We precompute these spectra to use them for both directions of the transform.

-Up to now our implementation only supports quadratic images, i.e., $M=N$ (see Remark \ref{rem:rectangular} for a short discussion on this topic).
+Having the spectra the shearlet coefficients can easily be computed using \eqref{eq:shearletTransform} and also the reconstruction for given coefficients is straightforward using \eqref{eq:inverseShearletTransform}.

+We will also comment on the efficient (or at least easily accessible) storage of the computed coefficients.